 Go Dwarf Hunting

 The back story of these dwarves is actually quite interesting too!
+Before this became a popular Wroclaw attraction there was a political movement behind the dwarves.
 The city of Wroclaw didn’t start putting up the dwarves around the city as a tourist attraction until 2005 to nod at a significant anti-soviet and oppressive regime resistance movement in the 1980s.
 The Orange Alternative, the local Polish anti-communist nonviolent protestors used a gnome or dwarf as their symbol.
 They would spray paint little dwarves on communist propaganda all over the city and it caught on like wildfire.

 There was even a protest in 1988 where over 10,000 protestors showed up in the town center wearing little orange dwarf hats.
 This movement became a symbol and was known as the “Revolution of the Dwarves,” and this was their way of rebelling against the government in a peaceful way.